Home buyers assistance account a guide for first home buyers

 What if my application is not lodged within the 90-day timeframe?

-Your application may be accepted more than 90 days after the date of your offer and acceptance, howeveryou will need to provide a letter explaining the reasons that the application is being lodged later than 90 days.
+Your application may be accepted more than 90 days after the date of settlement of the contract to purchase the home, however you will need to provide a letter explaining the reason/s why the application is being lodged late.

-If the reasons you have given prevented your application being lodged earlier, then your application may be accepted.
+If the reasons you have given prevented your application being lodged earlier, then it may be accepted.

 Is the HBAA grant the same as the First Home Owner Grant?

-No. The First Home Owner Grant is a Commonwealth grant administered by the Department of Finance – Office of State Revenue.
+No. The First Home Owner Grant is a Commonwealth grant administered by the Department of Finance – RevenueWA.
 For information on the First Home Owner Grant, call the First Home Owner Grant hotline on 1300 363 211 or visit the Department of Finance website.

 I have already received the First Home Owner Grant.
 Does this mean I can also apply for the HBAA grant?